AnithaAeris/aeris-apisdk-py/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/aerisiot/aeris-apisdk-py/tags).

 ## Authors

 * **Drew Johnson** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/aerisiot/aeris-apisdk-py/contributors) who participated in this project.

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments